ga4gh/gastore/README.md

 This program does one thing: adds SAM or BAM files to an example Global Alliance repository.
 A GA repo is nothing more than a specially-organized directory.

+## Algorithm

+This program defines a digest for a `GAReadGroup` using the following algorithm:
+* a RG's digest is a SHA1 of:
+  * the header fields of the RG (name, description, creation date, sample id)
+  * the `CRCAccumulator()` of all the arrays of sequence data in the RG
+  * the `CRCAccumulator()` of all the arrays of quality data in the RG
+* a `CRCAccumulator()` is a 32-bit checksum for a set of arrays
+  * it's built by XOR'ing together the CRC32 for each of the arrays.
+  * it's sensitive to the order of objects in each array, but not to the order in which it processes the arrays

 ## Tutorial

 You can walk through this tutorial from the command-line if you like.